MrPeanutButterz/Bitburner/README.md

 # Bitburner

 These are the scripts I wrote for the Bitburner Game.
 Before I started this game I couldn't write in code.
-I found out that I really enjoy coding so I went to school to learn it even better.

-## ROOT
+## Default

 `conf.js`